brian-watkins/elmer/README.md

 And now our test should pass.

-Notice that we were able to fake out the time task in our test while still avoiding knowledge of the particular messages used to tag the time values as well as other implementation details.
+Notice that we were able to fake out the time task in our test while still avoiding knowledge of how our app tags the time values as well as other implementation details.
 In this way, Elmer allows us to write tests that describe the behavior of our system while still allowing us the flexibility to refactor our code.

 For the full example, see `tests/Elmer/TestApps/TimeTestApp.elm` and the associated tests in `tests/Elmer/DemoAppTests.elm`.

-Note that while Elmer does not provide support for process any specific commands, it does support the general operations on commands in the core `Platform.Cmd`, namely, `batch` and `map`.
+Note that while Elmer is not capable of processing any commands, it does support the general operations on commands in the core `Platform.Cmd`, namely, `batch` and `map`.
 So, you can use these functions as expected in your components and Elmer should do the right thing.